mahilab/MEL/melscope/README.md

 You can add as many MELShare maps to MELScope as you like.
 You also have the option of expanding the number of scope widgets, and adding I/O widgets which allow you to receive and send values back to your C++ application (for example, you may use this as an online **controller tunning** mechanism).
 Using a data matrix selector, you can even name and customize which data is displayed on each widget.
 You can also change **colors, line styles, ranges, legends and more**.
 Finally, once you have your MELScope configured the way you like it, you can **save your configuration** for opening later.

-A example demonstrating MELShare/MELScope usage can be found in the [Examples](https://github.com/epezent/MEL/tree/master/Examples) project, and corresponds with the saved MELScope configuration **examples.scope** in this directory (see above).

-**Note:** MELScope will **NOT** run without the accompanying **MELShare.dll** file.
-Either download the precompiled version in this directory, or [build it yourself](https://github.com/epezent/MEL/tree/master/MELShareDLL).

 ## Installation (Standalone)

 The easiest way to use MELScope is to simply download and extract the latest  prebuilt binaries from the provided `.zip` archive on the Releases page.
 Just run `MELScope.exe` and you're good to go!